maggie-harrington/php-week3-hair-salon/README.md

 ## Specifications

-0. Create `hair_salon` production database with stylist and client tables and make a copy into `hair_salon_test` for development.
+0. Create `hair_salon` production database with stylists and clients tables and make a copy into `hair_salon_test` for development.

 1. Create Stylist class with construct, getters & setters.